Goku12321/understanding_pytorch/README.md

 For running the tutorial do the following steps:
   1. clone the repository / download  the files to your desired path
-  2. 1. for linux: run the command-   source setup_understanding_pytorch.sh
+  2. 1. for linux: run the command   source setup_understanding_pytorch.sh
-     2. for windows and mac maunually: install jupyter notebook and graphviz package -> create a virtualenv -> install all the requirements.txt -> run jupyter
+     2. for windows and mac manually: install jupyter notebook and graphviz package -> create a virtualenv -> install all the requirements.txt -> run jupyter
-  5. Enter in Jupyter notebook to Understanding_PyTorch.ipynb
+  3. Enter in Jupyter notebook to Understanding_PyTorch.ipynb